The Girl Next Door (Ketchum novel): Premise

 Two teenage girls are left in the care of their aunt, and they suffer systematic and escalating abuse at the hands of their aunt and her children.
-It is loosely based on the 1965 murder of Sylvia Likens.
-In 2007, it was made into the film The Girl Next Door.

 Synopsis

 The story takes place in 1950s suburban United States, and is told in flashback form by the narrator, David.

 Ruth, a single mother and an alcoholic (amongst other things) has three sons: Willie, Donny, and Ralph.
 Ruth has gained the trust of the neighborhood children by allowing them to come freely into her home, play as rough as they wish, and even drink an occasional beer with her.
 Her nieces are Meg, a teen girl for whom David develops feelings and Susan, a young girl who was severely injured in a car accident and still experiences complications from it.
 Both come to live with their aunt after the sudden death of their parents.
 At first, all seems well.
 However, Ruth's mental state has been deteriorating over time, and the burden of having two more children to care for seems to accelerate her descent into madness.

 Ruth begins verbally abusing Meg.
-After an incident where Meg hits Ralphie when he touches her breast, Ruth beats Susan for "being in connivance" with Meg.
-When Meg tries to tell a police officer about the abuse, Ruth locks her in their bomb shelter, allows her boys to strip her, then leaves her bound and gagged all night.
+After an incident where Meg hits Ralph when he touches her breast, Ruth beats Susan for "being in connivance" with Meg.
+When Meg tries to tell a police officer about the abuse, Ruth locks her in their bomb shelter for attempting to leave her property, allows her boys to strip her, then leaves her bound and gagged all night.
 She starves her and allows the other children to burn her, beat her, and even urinate in Meg's face over the course of months, making them feel that because they have the permission of an adult, their actions are okay.